MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/teams-app-telemetry.md

 ### Monitor events for your app

 For the purposes of this article, let’s use the HEART framework to indicate representative set of metrics, events you should consider monitoring for your solution.
-Please note that the below list is not exhaustive and you are encouraged to add additional telemetry relevant to your business and product.
+Please note that the below list is not exhaustive, and you are encouraged to add additional telemetry relevant to your business and product.

 :::image type="content" source="../../assets/images/app-fundamentals/monitor-telemetry.png" alt-text="Monitor events for your app" border="false":::